cybardev/resumake/assets/Resume_Sheikh_Saad_Abdullah.md

 - Successfully displayed the fetched results in a clear and concise format
 - Secured the API key by encrypting it as a repository secret and using code obfuscation techniques
 - Implemented progressive web app functionality to allow users to install it as an app

-<div class='xp-h'><span>Accessible Blog with CMS</span><span>Northwood Care, Halifax, Nova Scotia</span></div>
-<div class='xp-s'><span>Full-stack Developer</span><span>Jan 2022 - Apr 2022</span></div>

-- Collaborated with a team of 4 developers to create an accessible blog website with custom CMS and an on-screen keyboard for a client with cerebral palsy
-- Implemented both front-end and back-end using modern web technologies like Bootstrap, Alpine, Express, Mongo
-- Designed a workflow for continuous integration and deployment using GitHub Actions to automate releases
-- Successfully led the project's development and completion within 4 months, meeting all deadlines and specifications

-<div class='xp-h'><span>K'we - Mi'kmaq Language Learning Game</span><span>Eskasoni Immersion School, Eskasoni, Nova Scotia</span></div>
-<div class='xp-s'><span>Game Designer, Developer</span><span>Sep 2021 - Jan 2022</span></div>

-- Collaborated with a team of 5 developers to design and develop an open-source educational video game for kids in grades 2-5, helping them learn the Mi'kmaq language
-- Successfully created engaging and age-appropriate content that was well-received by the target audience
-- Enforced the Waterfall model of SDLC, ensuring high quality, thorough documentation, and debugging at every step
-- Managed the development process from start to finish, delivering the completed product within strict deadlines

 ## Education